Xayil/Xayil/README.md

 ## About Me
 - 👨‍💻 I´m currently working as a Full-Stack developer and also I work with a tean where we are developying a neuropsychological battery.
 - 🔋 Despite my actual work, on February 29 2024 I developed a videogame called **Crazy-Engine** with Contagion Interactive Studio
-- 📲 I think mobile apps are a big market now a days, that's why a year ago I start learning tools like Swift and React-Native.

 ## Tools
 <div>